 This year's Annual Action Plan includes goals and objectives for housing, public facilities, urgent needs, social services programs that assist individuals and families, and program administration.
 Priority needs include creating and preserving affordable housing units; helping homeowners/renters remain in their homes through temporary, interim mortgage or rental assistance; responding to urgent needs in the community; removing architectural barriers for persons with disabilities; supporting public service agencies; maintaining infrastructure; and improving access to/suitability of public facilities to better meet the needs of people who earn low and moderate incomes.
-As noted above, in Program Year 2023 (PY 23), the City intends to utilize previously received CARES Act CDBG-CV funds to undertake eligible activities that prepare, prevent, and respond to the COVID-19 pandemic.
+As noted above, in FY 2025 (PY 24), the City may utilize previously received CARES Act CDBG-CV funds to undertake eligible activities that prepare, prevent, and respond to the COVID-19 pandemic.